© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 Participants are able to relate resources to the service provided (business metric).
 They are familiar with the ISO standard Software Carbon Intensity (SCI) as a metric and understand how it can be used as a business metric.

-The participants know the methodological procedure for measuring energy consumption and CO2 intensity.
+The participants know the methodological procedure for measuring energy consumption and CO2 emissions.
 They understand that it is generally not possible to evaluate/measure absolute consumption very precisely (especially in the cloud), but how to analyse trends instead.
-They know proxy metrics for CO2 intensity.
+They know proxy metrics for CO2 emissions.

 Participants know how to set up meaningful scenarios for measuring energy efficiency.